 Norovirus is a very contagious virus that causes inflammation of the stomach and intestines (gastroenteritis).
 It is an illness that usually includes diarrhea and vomiting.
 You may have a norovirus sickness many times in your life because there are different types of noroviruses.
 Norovirus can spread quickly in a facility like a nursing home, retirement homes, daycares schools and cruise ships.

-Campylobacter enteritis is an infection caused by a group of bacteria, called Campylobacter.
+Campylobacter enteritis is an infection caused by a group of bacteria.
 These germs live mostly in the intestines of animals, including poultry, cattle, rodents, and household pets.

 Amebiasis is an infection caused by a parasite, called Entamoeba histolytica.
 It lives in the feces (poop) of a person.
 Most infections occur in a person’s stomach and intestines (gastrointestinal tract).
 In some people, the disease may occur in the liver, lungs, skin, and other parts of the body.